MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 ## Conclusion?this=article

-This article has hopefully given you awareness of the hidden power of query string URLs, and how they can let the _platform_ do the work for you.
+This article has hopefully given you awareness of the hidden power of query string URLs, and how they can let the platform do some of the work for you.

 If you know others useful filters like these, you should consider contributing them to these Microsoft Community Content documents.
 You can open an issue in the [GitHub](https://github.com/MicrosoftDocs/microsoft-365-community) repo, or submit your own pull request!